|

 C. The shipper is responsible for the commodity and export/import documentation.

-When transporting cargo from the USA overseas, the shipper should clearly understand that he/she is held responsible for the description and legality of the commodity and the sufficiency of documents submitted to international shipping.
+When transporting cargo from the USA overseas, the shipper should clearly understand that they are held responsible for the description and legality of the commodity, as well as the sufficiency of the documents submitted to international shipping.

-An international freight forwarder should guide shippers through the complexity of international shipping procedures.
-However, the shipper is responsible for providing all necessary international shipping documents related to his/her shipment that the origin and destination country officials will require.
+A freight forwarder should guide shippers through the complexity of international shipping procedures.
+However, the shipper is responsible for providing all necessary documents related to their shipment that the officials of the origin and destination countries will require.

 Below is the list of commonly used documents required to be submitted in international shipping by sea: